developer-zebra/developer-zebra-site/src/emdk-for-xamarin/2-5/api/simulscan/SimulScanData/index.md

 **Type** - Symbol.XamarinEMDK.SimulScan.SimulScanTemplate
 ###Timestamp
 Returns the time at which the data was captured.
+The time format is "YYYY-MM-DD HH:MM:SS.nnnnnnnnn"

 **Type** - System.String